opmarq/devices/readme.md

 .2 go to http://localhost

-You can also run the frontend alone by going to /frontend run run `npm run start`
+You can also run the frontend alone by going to /frontend and run `npm run start`

 To run unit test run `npm run test`